ReserveJudgement/SocialCOMPACT-Leaderboard/README.md

 Ideas for agent development beyond the baseline:
 - Chain of thoughts or promptimization for any or all of the COMPACT stages.
-- External tools (e.g. baseyan calculations for predictions, game-theoretic optimization for decisions).
+- External tools (e.g. bayesian calculations for predictions, game-theoretic optimization for decisions etc.).
 - Fine-tuning the base LLM.

 ## Assessment